-Remember that most individuals who are tax residents of Australia will complete and lodge a tax return each year.
+Most individuals who are tax residents of Australia complete and lodge a tax return each year.

-Transitioning to Permanent Residency in Australia
+Obtaining Permanent Residency in Australia

-If you are able to progress to a permanent residency visa the taxation of investment income with a source outside Australia will change from being exempt from tax in Australia to being taxable.
+To confirm the details above, once you are granted a permanent residency visa under subclass 143 the taxation of pension and investment income with a source outside Australia will change from being exempt from tax in Australia to being taxable.

-The capital gains tax position in respect of investment assets located outside should also be considered - while the temporary tax resident exemptions are available the disposal of such assets are exempt from tax in Australia.
+The capital gains tax position in respect of investment assets located outside Australia should also be considered.

-Once a permanent residency visa has been granted the disposal of an investment asset will be subject to capital gains tax in Australia, computed with reference to the value of the asset on the date the tax exemption ceases to be available, which is usually the date on which the permanent residency visa is granted.
+Once a permanent residency visa has been granted the disposal of an investment that was previously exempt from CGT by virtue of the temporary resident exemptions will be subject to capital gains tax in Australia; the capital gain is computed with reference to the value of the asset on the date the tax exemption ceases to be available, which is usually the date on which the permanent residency visa is granted.